PAY RANGE: N16

 Two years of experience supervising a green house or nursery operation dealing with the propagation of ornamental plants and/or trees and shrubs.

-Or any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources, which has included completion of an eighty-hour course in grounds maintenance for the Grounds Maintenance specialty.
+Or any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources, which has included the specific experience.

 CLASSES THAT TYPICALLY MEET THE TRAINING AND EXPERIENCE REQUIREMENTS: